yashwanthika/Zoho-internship/week_2/day_2.md

     ![poetry_lock_example](https://github.com/yashwanthika/Zoho-internship/blob/main/week_2/images/Poetry_lock.png)

     c.
-Create a poetry.lock without installing any package poetry add [packagename] updates the lock file or creates one if it is not present . poetry install is used to install the dependecies as per the lock file
+Create a poetry.lock without installing any package

+    `$ poetry add [packagename]` updates the lock file or creates one if it is not present . poetry install is used to install the dependecies as per the lock file

 6. Update dependencies